Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Install
 -------
-1. If you are interested in MWSE 2.1 and Lua mods, you must first install Morrowind Code Patch (https://www.nexusmods.com/morrowind/mods/19510/).
+1. If you are using the CD version of Morrowind, please install Morrowind to a directory outside of Program Files to avoid issues.
+If you are interested in MWSE 2.1 and Lua mods, you must first install Morrowind Code Patch (https://www.nexusmods.com/morrowind/mods/19510/).
 The bugfixes it provides are required for MWSE.

 2. Run the MGE XE installer.
 It will add a new configuration program, MGE XE, to your Morrowind directory and to the Morrowind section of your start menu.
 All Visual C++ and DirectX updates are now included in the installer.